*Updated August 2022

 IoT devices are making it easier for students to access information anytime, anywhere.
-By having full access to the classroom in a digital environment using Wi-Fi and cloud access, allows students to work on their assignments and study at their own pace.
+Having full access to the classroom in a digital environment using Wi-Fi and cloud access allows students to work on their assignments and study at their own pace.
 It is no longer necessary to be physically present in a classroom to have access to all the information students need to move forward.

 “Flipping” the Classroom

 Traditional classroom teaching would usually involve students listening to lectures and then working on assignments at home.
 With the advent of video lectures and learning applications, students can now watch lessons anywhere outside the classroom.
 EdTech is completely shifting the way traditional classroom experiences are towards one that is focused on cross-collaboration between students and teachers.
 This type of learning style helps foster self-learning and greater creativity.

 EdTech opens up new opportunities for educators and teachers to create personalized learning plans for their students.
 This allows for a catered learning environment that is customized based on a specific student’s strengths, skills, and interests.

 From a student perspective, digital learning content helps students learn at their own pace where they have the flexibility to pause and rewind lectures in order to fully grasp each lesson.
 With analytic tools, educators can see which students are struggling within certain areas and can later offer support on the subjects they are having difficulty with.

 Proponents within the EdTech industry strongly argue that technology is such a vital tool to capture a student’s attention.
 Additionally, scholars are also finding that students and teachers have positive attitudes toward technology integration and feel that it has positive impacts on learning satisfaction, promotes engagement, and facilitates academic success.